-- Make sure the name of decedent matches the name on title
+- Make sure the name of the decedent matches the name on the title

-- Check MLS to see that property is not sold or listed
+- Check MLS to see that the property is not sold or listed

-- Look up the executor/administrator contact details such as phone numbers and email addresses
+- Look up the executor/administrator's contact details such as phone numbers and email addresses

 - Look up and verify that phone numbers are not on the do-not-call list (DNC).